Vince Cable: Coalition government minister (2010–2015)

 In June 2011, Cable said "rewards for failure" were unforgivable at a time when real wages were being squeezed across the country.
 Speaking at the Association of British Insurers biennial conference, Cable warned he planned to bring "excessive and unjustified" executive pay under control by launching a fresh consultation.
 He said that although "Britain does have some world-class executives", investors had not seen a return "since the turn of the century" and claimed executive pay was 120 times that of the average UK employee, whereas it was only 45 in 1998.
-Cable later revealed Government plans that would require companies to publish "more informative remuneration reports" for shareholders.
+Cable introduced legislation that would require companies to publish "more informative remuneration reports" for shareholders.
 The plans also included binding votes by shareholders on executive pay as well as greater transparency and diversity on boards.

 In November 2011, Cable announced the first of several reforms to employment laws.
 Beginning with changes to the tribunal system, he proposed the introduction of tribunal fees for employees making claims against employers, stating that the current system had become a "major impediment" to small businesses hiring people.
-The tribunal fees were later ruled unlawful by the Supreme Court in 2017 after a court victory by trade union UNISON.
+The tribunal fees introduced by the Justice Secretary, Chris Grayling, were later ruled unlawful by the Supreme Court in 2017 after a court victory by trade union UNISON.

 In an article in May 2012, Cable denounced the "red tape factories" of the European Union, calling for increased deregulation and labour market flexibility, as well as the expansion of the Single Market and scrapping of the Working Time Directive.
 He revealed that at a recent meeting of European economic ministers, a group of like-minded nations had formed in making these same demands.

 In September 2012, Cable and his department colleague Michael Fallon announced a large package of deregulation for businesses, including scrapping 3,000 regulations and implementing exemptions from health and safety inspections for shops, pubs, and offices.
 Cable claimed that businesses should not be "tied up in unnecessary red tape", but the move was criticised by trade unions.
 Days later Cable announced further deregulation involving changes to employment laws, proposing to reduce employee compensation for unfair dismissals and allowing employers and employees to agree to an out-of-court 'pay off' for under-performance dismissals.
 This was also criticised by trade unions.
+Cable was however attacked by the right-leading press for refusing to accept the recommendations of a Tory donor Adrian Beecroft for ‘no fault dismissal’: in effect firing at will subject to compensation.